juicedata/juicefs/docs/en/guide/cache_management.md

 ### Kernel page cache

-From JuiceFS 0.15.2 and above, kernel will build page cache for opened files.
+Kernel will build page cache for opened files.
 If this file is not updated (i.e. `mtime` doesn't change) afterwards, it will be read directly from the page cache to achieve the best performance.

 JuiceFS Client tracks a list of recently opened files.
 If file is opened again, client will check if file has been modified to decide whether the kernel page cache is valid, if file is already modified, all relevant page cache is invalidated on the next open, this ensures that the client can always read the latest data.